opensx/Funkregler2/software/Funkregler2/README.md

 - Eeprom24C32_64
 - Timer5  (timer for SAMD)
 - Adafruit_SleepyDog
+- AnalogButtons (for DCC HW with 6 Buttons)

 You can use the "library manager" of the arduino IDE to install the libraries, see